Nyheim Hines Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his single career matchup against the Raiders, Hines recorded 58 rushing yards, 41.5 more yards than his over/under in Sunday's game.
+- Hines' 58 rushing yards in his single career matchup against the Raiders are 41.5 more yards than his over/under in Sunday's game.

-- Hines did not have a touchdown run in that outing against the Raiders.
+- Hines did not have a touchdown run in that matchup against the Raiders.

-- The Raiders allow 115.7 yards per game on the ground, the NFL's 19th-ranked rush defense.
+- The Raiders have the NFL's 19th-ranked defense against the run, allowing 115.7 yards per game.

-- The Colts are up against the NFL's 23rd-ranked D when it comes to rushing TDs conceded (16 this year).
+- The Raiders have allowed 16 rushing touchdowns, 23rd in the league.

 Recent Performances

-- Against the Cardinals last week, Hines rushed three times for 11 yards.
+- Last week against the Cardinals, Hines rushed for 11 yards on three carries.

-- Hines has six carries for 35 yards (11.7 yards per game) during his last three games.
+- During his last three games, Hines has racked up 35 rushing yards (11.7 per game) on six attempts.

-- And he has tacked on five catches for 47 yards (15.7 per game) and one receiving TD.
+- He also has five catches for 47 yards (15.7 per game) and one touchdown.

 Hines' Indianapolis Teammates